-MPSAS 1 Presentation of Financial Statements is drawn primarily from IPSAS 1(2011).
+MPSAS 1, Presentation of Financial Statements, is drawn primarily from IPSAS 1 (2018).
 Main differences between MPSAS 1 and IPSAS 1 are as follows:

-- In paragraph 6, MPSAS 1 explains that GBEs apply approved accounting standards issued by the MASB whereas IPSAS 1 explains that GBEs apply IFRS issued by IASB. - In paragraph 7 and 118, MPSAS 1 redefines the terminology of Net Assets/Equity.
-Net Assets/Equity is also known as Consolidated Fund so as to be in line with the requirement of local legislation (Financial Procedure Act). - In paragraph 9, MPSAS 1 adds accounting entity as an additional term for Economic Entity". - In paragraph 69, MPSAS 1 extends the time frame allowed for an entity to issue its financial statements from "within six months" to "within ten months" of the reporting date. - In paragraph 118, MPSAS 1 adds another item "Summary of Government trust accounts" in the Statement of Changes in Net Assets/Equity so as to cater for accounting for trust accounts and trust funds which are fully controlled by the accounting entity.
+- In paragraph 7 and 118, MPSAS 1 redefines the terminology of Net Assets/Equity.
+Net Assets/Equity is also known as Consolidated Fund so as to be in line with the requirement of local legislation (Financial Procedure Act). - In paragraph 9, MPSAS 1 adds accounting entity as an additional term for "Economic Entity". - In paragraph 69, MPSAS 1 extends the time frame allowed for an entity to issue its financial statements from "within six months" to "within ten months" of the reporting date. - In paragraph 118, MPSAS 1 adds another item "Summary of Government trust accounts" in the Statement of Changes in Net Assets/Equity so as to cater for accounting for trust accounts and trust funds which are fully controlled by the accounting entity. - In paragraph 116, IPSAS 1 refers to IPSAS 39, Employee Benefits, whereas MPSAS 1 refers to MPSAS 25, Employee Benefits, in which drawn from IPSAS 25 that has been superseded by IPSAS 39.
+The MPSAS is yet to adopt IPSAS 39.